dylmye/setlist-sherlock/README.md

 App icon by Olga from Noun Project (CC BY 3.0.)

+Thanks to [Lomray Software](https://lomray.com/) for their [Apple Music package](https://github.com/Lomray-Software/react-native-apple-music)!

-**Setlist Sherlock is not connected to or affiliated with Setlist.fm, Live Nation or any of the artists' whose setlists are available or featured in the app.**
+**Setlist Sherlock is not connected to or affiliated with Setlist.fm, Live Nation, Spotify, Apple or any of the artists' whose setlists are available or featured in the app.**

 See attached software licence for important warranty information.